 “To get that much data from one side of the town to another, you’ve got to have the network performance to handle it,” says Jason Lindgren, CIO of Austin Cancer Center.
 “We used to have to send the files after hours.
 Now as soon as the patient leaves the scanner, the study is already on its way.
 It’s beneficial to doctors because they can get the results that they need quicker.”

-A 5G network means that these large files can be transmitted quickly between doctors and hospitals, reducing the time that would otherwise be needed to move them across often under-powered legacy wired networks used in these transfers.
-The reduction in time that 5G brings means more timely diagnostics, second opinions, treatment starts and adjustments, since the medical data can be transmitted and consumed by doctors faster than ever before, whether at home or in the office.
+A 5G network means that these large files can be transmitted quickly between doctors and hospitals, reducing the time that would otherwise be needed to move them across often under-powered legacy wired networks prone to cuts and other service interruption issues.
+The reduction in time that 5G brings means more timely diagnostics, second opinions, treatment starts and adjustments since the medical data can be transmitted and consumed by doctors faster than ever before, whether at home or in the office.

-The switch to 5G also represents a long-term solution to the ever rising need for bandwidth since planned 5G data speed increases are more clearly keeping pace with improvements in diagnostic and medical imaging systems requirements than wired networks other than those that are fiber-based can.
+The switch to 5G also represents a long-term solution to the ever-rising need for bandwidth since planned 5G data speed increases are more clearly keeping pace with improvements in diagnostic and medical imaging systems requirements than wired networks other than fiber-based can.

-With 5G-enabled devices healthcare providers can monitor patients remotely and gather real-time data that can be used for preventative care and other individually-tailored healthcare provisions.
+With 5G-enabled wearable devices, healthcare providers can monitor patients remotely and gather real-time data for preventative care and other individually-tailored healthcare provisions.

-A report from Accenture reveals that 65% of consumers and 86% of doctors agree that wearables increase patients’ engagement with their own health, decreasing hospital costs by 16% over the next 5 years.
+A report from Accenture reveals that 65% of consumers and 86% of doctors agree that wearables increase patients’ engagement with their health.
+This engagement is expected to decrease hospital costs by 16% over the next five years.

-5G technology reduces the chances this happens, allowing healthcare providers to seamlessly deliver healthcare to chronically ill patients across the fastest network available.
+5G technology reduces the chances of this happening and allows healthcare providers to deliver treatment seamlessly to chronically ill patients across the fastest network available.

-Innovations in medical device technology will place more medical gadgets in the hands of patients who can measure and monitor their health from home.
-These Do-It-Yourself innovations in healthcare will calibrate, gather and validate data from trusted sensors.
-The data can then be transmitted and analyzed by a variety of medical and healthcare professionals.
+Innovations in medical device technology will provide more medical gadgets to patients who can reliably measure and monitor their health from home.
+These do-it-yourself innovations in healthcare will calibrate, gather and validate data from trusted sensors.
+The data can then be transmitted to a variety of medical and health care professionals for analysis.

 According to Qualcomm, medical sensors will continue to improve as patient demand continues to surge.
 In 2017, the Qualcomm Tricorder XPrize medical device competition saw submissions approaching Star Trek-levels of portable functionality:

 “The entry included a sensor that fits into the palm of your hand and is as user-friendly as your smartphone, enabling patients to easily measure their health at home.
 This was a major advancement, but one sensor alone really isn’t enough.
-The combination of numerous patient IoMT devices and sensors helps doctors provide a complete health picture for their patients, leading to a personalized health treatment program.”
+The combination of numerous patient Internet of Medical Things (IoMT) devices and sensors helps doctors provide a complete health picture for their patients, leading to a personalized health treatment program.”

-And 5G will make these technologies functional in ways that 3G or 4G LTE simply couldn’t.
+5G will make these technologies function in ways that 3G or 4G LTE couldn’t.

 The healthcare industry needs to stay adaptable to fully leverage the wave of novel applications enabled by 5G networks.
-Negotiating the historical challenges of informational security and privacy becomes only more difficult in critical healthcare contexts.
+Negotiating the historical challenges of information security and privacy becomes only more complicated in critical healthcare contexts.

-Work with Telit for a tech partner that understands the unique needs of healthcare and hospital systems, and has the expertise to both upgrade legacy systems or launch entirely novel applications.
+Work with Telit for a tech partner that understands the unique needs of healthcare and hospital systems and has the expertise to upgrade legacy systems and launch entirely novel applications.
 Check out our IoT applications for healthcare for case studies and a direct link to contact our team.